JebidiahCrumps/ReactLearning/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Figuring out react and typesccript with a simple project list application
+Figuring out react and typescript with a simple project list application